SINTEF-SE/LLMDap/llm_ui/README.md

+## License

+This frontend (`llm_ui`) is licensed under the [MIT License].

+You are free to use, modify, and distribute this code, provided you include the original copyright notice.

+> Note: Only the `llm_ui` (frontend) component is covered by the MIT License.
+Other parts of this repository, such as the backend, may be subject to different licensing or ownership terms.

 Overview
 LLM-UI is a Streamlit-based web application for interacting with biomedical research datasets from ArrayExpress/BioStudies using Large Language Models (LLMs).
 It allows researchers to browse datasets, ask questions about them, process scientific papers, and extract metadata in a structured way.